Our Research Studies

 We are actively recruiting study candidates affected with megaesophagus, gastroparesis or gastric rupture, and aortic rupture.
 For information on how to participate, please see the below Research Sample Protocol.

 Eventually, all owners will face the heartache of the loss of their Friesian horses.
 In spite of the emotional loss, we at the Fenway Foundation hope to learn from this tragedy.
 The Fenway Foundation will reimburse you (up to $400) for your Friesian necropsy and histopathology.
+To apply for reimbursement, please submit a Necropsy Assistance Request Form.

 In some cases, the Fenway Foundation requests specific samples to be taken for research and preserved in a way that supports DNA extraction and histology when needed.
 If possible, please contact the Fenway Foundation prior to the necropsy so that we may provide the best guidance.